castorini/bertserini/README.md

 We will also provide the Chinese version of this pipeline on [CMRC](https://github.com/ymcui/cmrc2018) and [DRCD](https://github.com/DRCKnowledgeTeam/DRCD) datasets. \
 % TODO: Chinese version is not ready yet.

-# How to Run

-Next, we describe how to run the pipeline.

 ## Install dependencies
 First step is to prepare the python dependencies. \